Indeterminate Sentence Sex Crimes

 •· Inducement of child prostitution (C.R.S.
 18-7-405.5)

-When facing an indeterminate sentence to prison for a sexual offense in Douglas, Broomfield, or Adams County, you need the experienced criminal defense attorneys at O'Malley and Sawyer, LLC, fighting for your freedom.
+When facing an indeterminate sentence to prison for a sexual offense in Douglas, Broomfield, or Adams County, you need the experienced criminal defense attorneys at Sawyer Legal Group, LLC, fighting for your freedom.
 Call us today at 303-731-0719.
 Together, we can protect your future.